drawpile/Drawpile/doc/textloader.md

 If the "blend" parameter is set, the image is alpha blended.
 Otherwise the image will simply replace the existing pixels.
 The file name is relative to the path of the command file.
+The special filename "-" means the latest inline image should be used.

+### fillrect

+Usage: `fillrect ctxId layerId x y w h color [blendmode]`

+Fill a rectangle with solid color, using the given blending mode.

 ### undopoint